 The Finding below shows which users have the powerful DBA role, and how that role was obtained (directly granted, granted via another role).

 DBSAT also scans the database for sensitive data using customizable regular expression patterns, and reports on the amount and type of sensitive data found.
 Besides providing the ability to search for sensitive data on English based data dictionaries (column names and comments) it also includes support for additional major European languages such as Dutch, French, Italian, German, Portuguese and Spanish.
 This provides organizations with a deeper insight on how much sensitive data they have and where it resides, enabling them to then protect their databases through appropriate access controls, auditing, masking, and encryption.
 The figure below shows a summary report from a scan of the database metadata.

 DBSAT assists in evaluating the current security posture and helps you find out where sensitive data resides.
 DBSAT produces reports in multiple formats for different audiences and uses.
 DBSAT is easy to use and provides actionable reports with summary, detailed information, and prioritized recommendations.

-Security configuration scanning and knowing where sensitive data resides is an important part of regulatory compliance and key to EU General Data Protection Regulation (EU GDPR), Payment Card Industry Data Security Standard (PCI DSS), Sarbanes-Oxley (SOX), HIPAA/HITECH, and numerous data privacy laws.
-DBSAT recommendations help minimize risk, enhance the overall security posture and accelerate the path to compliance.
+Security configuration scanning and knowing where sensitive data resides is an essential part of regulatory compliance and key to EU General Data Protection Regulation (EU GDPR), Payment Card Industry Data Security Standard (PCI DSS), Sarbanes-Oxley (SOX), HIPAA/HITECH, and numerous data privacy laws.
+DBSAT recommendations help minimize risk, enhance the overall security posture and accelerate the path to compliance (PDF).